kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Fix KEY
 * TODO Fix IS

 * TODO BUG Any push following the use of BREAD results in a malloc error...
-Retest
+Retest.
+Or this could mean string longer >64bytes to go to multiple blocks
+* TODO fix saving more than a single block of file storage.
+Means to concate multiple blocks?

 * TODO Add word to call fill_display with a char
 * TODO New value type for signed and unsigned val.
 Add to maths. added DS_TYPE_SNUM need a word to convert type.
 SIGN/UNSIGN.
 Fix up <= and dot.